myllynen/satellite-automation/roles/satellite_manifest/README.md

 # Downloading will be done from the Satellite host
 satellite_manifest_download: false

+# Skip manifest file upload, only refresh
-# Refresh manifest in Satellite
+# previously uploaded manifest in Satellite
 satellite_manifest_refresh: false

 # Manifest file path to use on the Satellite host